Welcome to Cambridge Living Streets

 Promoting everyday walking

-Cambridge Living Streets Group campaigns for safer and better streets across the city and for more investment in pedestrian infrastructure.
+The Cambridge Living Streets Group campaigns for safer and better streets across the city and for more investment in pedestrian infrastructure.
 We want well-maintained pavements and crossings, wider pavements where needed, benches and shade.
 Our pavements are for walking not for pavement parking and clutter.

 Join us to campaign for a ban on pavement parking and for a cityscape that puts walking first, not traffic flow.